libnano/primer3-py/README.rst

-``primer3-py`` is a collection of Python bindings for a derivative of the popular Primer3 C library.
+``primer3-py`` is a collection of Python bindings for a derivative of the popular Primer3 version 2.3.6 C library.
 The package provides a simple API for low-level thermodynamic calculations pertinent to oligonucleotide design (e.g., melting temperature) as well as a simple interface to the Primer3 design engine for a more holistic approach to primer design.
 All of the bindings are implemented using the Python C API, which means that they are highly efficient but do require initial compilation (see ``Installation``,